How to Monitor Your Website for Cyber Hacker Attacks

-Now I know what you are thinking.
+Now I know what you're thinking.
 How can I make use of the info to block the hacker?
-And how can a big company with even more traffic ever keep up with constant cyber attacks, when little old me gets at least one per day?

 The trick is to automate it.
 I like to get notified in real time via email just to know what's going on with my website.
 However, notifying a human being is not necessary.
 It's actually quite easy to write a routine to automatically block hacker bots.
 I'll explain a little later how to automate the process to stop hackers in their tracks.
 It's technical, so I'll leave it for last.

 How to Find Out What Hackers Are Up To